KeanuVentura/BeyondOpenLooks/index.md

 I will be analyzing the following per game metrics:

-- Proportion of unassisted points – how often players create their own shot.
+- Proportion of unassisted points (%UAST_Pts) – how often players score off of shots they created themselves.
-- True Shooting Percentage (TS%) – a measure that adjusts for three-pointers and free throws to give a better sense of efficiency.
+- True Shooting Percentage (TS%) – a scoring efficency measure that accounts for free throws.
 - Effective Field Goal Percentage (eFG%) – similar to regular FG%, but gives more weight to three-pointers.
 - Shot Quality – this one’s a bit more complex, but arguably the most important.

+#### What is Shot Quality?

+In essence, Shot Quality is a measure of how good a shot was.
+It provides an estimate of how likely it is for a shot to go in, based on a range of context and conditions.
+Things such as how far the shot, how close the defender, how much time on the shot clock, etc. It's easier to look at shot quality as a representation of the expected eFG%.
+It's important to note that shot quality does not consider the outcome of the shot but focuses purely on the process.
+By analyzing shot quality and viewing it as a players expected eFG%, we can compare it with a players actual eFG% to determine whether or not they are outperforming the quality of looks they get - essentially, whether they’re making tougher shots than expected or simply benefiting from great opportunities.
+To better understand what shot quality captures and ignores, I've broken it down below.

 #### Factors that Contribute to Shot Quality: